As offline and online shopping continue to evolve, retailers who are not adapting to changes in consumer shopping behavior are rapidly falling behind.

 Microservices provide flexibility and scalability by using small, modular services that can be developed and deployed separately.
 This allows retailers to update portions of the software or add additional modules without having to redesign the entire underlying software.

 Adopting microservices can significantly increase speed and service.
-For example, when Skillnet introduced using microservices for the replacement of legacy point of sales (POS) systems for one retail chain across 1,400 stores and eCommerce sites, it produced 5.5X growth in three years.
+For example, when SkillNet used microservices architecture during modernization of legacy point of sales (POS) systems for a retail chain across 1,400 stores and eCommerce sites, it resulted in 5.5X growth in transactions in three years.

 API-first